How to use Microsoft 365 Publisher to create an event poster

 You can then enter your event details and modify the text.
 Use the “Font” tab to change the font and adjust the text size and color.
-Here’s what your finished poster — created with Office 365’s Publisher — looks like.
+Here’s what your finished poster — created with Microsoft 365’s Publisher — looks like.

 How to prepare the document for printing

 Once you’re happy with the design, you need to prepare the document for printing.

 To do this, you’ll need to save a couple of versions of your document.

 First, save your document in the Publisher format so you can easily edit it later on.
 Click File > Save and then select the location where you want to save it.
 When the Save as dialog appears, name your poster and make sure the file type is set to Publisher files.

 Next, you need to save it for printing.
 Click File again and this time select Export > Save for Commercial Printer.
 Select High-Quality Printing from the drop-down menu, click Pack and Go Wizard, and follow the prompts to export the file.

 5 examples of using event posters to promote your business

 The beauty of hosting events and using event posters to promote the event and your business at the same time is that it works for any type of industry.
 Below, you’ll see five examples of different types of businesses that have used events to raise brand awareness and connect with their audience.